-Two scientists have won the 2021 Nobel Prize in Physiology or Medicine for their discoveries of receptors for temperature and touch.
+Two scientists have won the 2021 Nobel Prize in Physiology or Medicineexternal link, opens in a new tab for their discoveries of receptors for temperature and touch.

 David Julius, a professor at the University of California, San Francisco (UCSF), and a Howard Hughes Medical Institute (HHMI) Trustee, and Ardem Patapoutian, an HHMI Investigator at Scripps Research, have received the award for their work identifying receptors on sensory neurons that give us the ability to monitor temperature, pain, touch, and the location and movement of our body.